 - 1. PYCL 0502 Counseling Theories and Practice - 2.
 PYCL 0507 Research and Evaluation for Counselors - 3.
 PYCL 0511 Introduction to Counseling Techniques - 4.
 PYCL 0570 Ethical, Legal, and Professional Issues for Counselors - 5.
 PYCL 0584 Diagnosis and Treatment of Adult Psychopathology - 6.
 PYCL 0586 Diagnosis and Treatment of Child and Adolescent Psychopathology - 7.
 PYCL 0635 Group Theory and Practice - 8.
-PYCL 0666 Case Conceptualization and Treatment Strategies

-PYCL 0666 Must be completed with a grade of B or better.
+PYCL 0666 Case Conceptualization and Treatment Strategies - PYCL 0666 Must be completed with a grade of B or better. - HIPAA training is required as part of PYCL 0570.
+A certificate will be issued to the student upon completion.

 The student must file an application for practicum and receive approval prior to registering for a practicum.
+The student will submit their HIPAA training certificate with the practicum application.
+Approval for practicum will not be given without documentation of the HIPAA certificate.